Rupa830904/PP5-DanceAndFitness/README.md

 1. Navigate to [https://heroku.com/](https://heroku.com/) login to your account and open dashboard.
 Click button "New" and select "Create new app" button.

-2. Enter app name, I used "madisons-patisserie", chose your region and click on "Create app" button.
+2. Enter app name, I used "danceandfitness", chose your region and click on "Create app" button.

 3. Click on newly created app and go to "Deploy" tab and then to "Deployment method" section.
 Authorize and connect your GitHub account, then find and select your repository.